00xxff/Void-Universe/en/Void Universe Model and Reasoning/Overview Definition of Void Model.md

 #### 1. **The Void and Virtual Particles**

-- **The Void**: Hypothesized as a structure greater than four dimensions, filled with countless basic units known as virtual particles.
+- **The Void**: Hypothesized as a structure greater than four dimensions(corresponding to the higher-dimensional bulk in string theory), filled with countless basic units known as virtual particles.
 - **Virtual Particles**: Also referred to as "virtualons."
 These particles have a multidimensional structure, and when numerous virtual particles form a stable system within the same four-dimensional reference frame, it is called a void universe.
 - **Void Particles**: Also known as "voidons."
 Void particles are the result of dimensional reduction of virtual particles, possessing four-dimensional attributes, they serve as the medium for all forces and the propagation of light.
-- **Void Universe**: Refers to the four-dimensional void, which is a stable system composed of innumerable void particles produced by the dimensional reduction of virtual particles within the same four-dimensional reference frame.
+- **Void Universe**: Refers to the four-dimensional void, which is a stable system composed of innumerable void particles produced by the dimensional reduction of virtual particles within the same four-dimensional reference frame(corresponding to the four-dimensional brane in string theory).
 - **Material Universe**: Refers to our observable universe, where a stable three-dimensional part of the void universe constitutes the material universe we perceive.
 - **Space**: Defined as the system formed by void particles within the same three-dimensional reference frame; commonly understood space refers to the three-dimensional space we inhabit.